-In first grade, your child will continue to build upon these skills by working on...
+In first grade, your child will continue to build upon these skills by working on:

-- ☑ Comparing and contrasting emotions - ☑ Expressing emotions appropriately - ☑ Identifying ways to cope with new and difficult emotions - ☑ Recognizing the purpose of rules and practicing self-control - ☑ Taking responsibility for one's own actions
+- ☑ Comparing and contrasting emotions - ☑ Recognizing and describing emotions, as well as choosing how to respond - ☑ Identifying ways to cope with new and difficult emotions - ☑ Showing patience, being flexible, and listening to others - ☑ Taking responsibility for one's own actions

-How can I help my child continue to build their self-regulation over the summer?
+How can I help my child continue to build their self-regulation skills over the summer?

 You can help your child practice these skills by providing opportunities to learn and use them through story time and play!
-Below are a few fun ideas to help you get started.
+Below are a few fun ideas to help you get started: